lydemann/blog.christianlydemann.com/content/post/setup-meanstack-app-with-docker.md

 ```

 The above Docker file, is in contrast to the Angular DOCKERFILE, a multi step build, making the image smaller by running the image with an Alpine OS.
-In the first build step the “builder” copies the package.json and package-lock.json into the container and then installs npm dependencies.
+In the first build step the builder copies the package.json and package-lock.json into the container and then installs npm dependencies.
 Step 2 is created from an carbon-alpine image, for smaller image size, and is copying the builder content to the final container.
 The image is exposed on 8080 and uses NPM start as default cmd.

 ### MongoDB